neelsmith/clas267/projects/actium.md

 [![network](actium.png) ](actium.png)

-        Interval from Battle of Actium to Epoch of Nabonassar in Ptolemy’s Cannon of Kings TOTAL CONNECTIONS: 5
+        Interval from Battle of Actium to Epoch of Nabonassar in Ptolemy’s Canon of Kings TOTAL CONNECTIONS: 5

         Battle of Actium -> 187 olympiad year 4